babies

 • Consult a pediatrician before adding plant-derived oil treatments.

-• Avoid introducing these substances around infants who have breathing disorders or other health conditions without professional guidance.
+• Avoid introducing these substances around babies who have breathing disorders or other health conditions without professional guidance.

 A nebulizing diffuser can emit very strong, pure essential oil aromas in the environment.
-This can very well be too strong for an infant.
+This can be too strong for an infant.
 You should avoid this.
 Please be aware that exposing a very young baby to the strong aroma of a nebulizing diffuser could be harmful.
-Be cautious, careful and aware of your environment when using your nebulizing diffuser and essential oils in general!
+Be cautious, careful, and aware of your environment when using your nebulizing diffuser and essential oils in general!

 Parent queries often focus on Lavender.
 One expert reply states: